Special needs in education

 👩🏫 Sonja Koludrovic is a Master of Special Education who works now as an educational rehabilitator in a primary school.
 She has also graduated in English and Italian language.
 She will give lectures on ‘The challenges of teaching individuals with Down Syndrome’.

 Also, you will have a chance to learn with 👩🏫 Ana Paradžik who works in a Medical School and is also giving lectures within our Teacher training centre.
-Ana has many years of experience in working in education and you will certainly gain a great experience with her and Sonja as well.

 Target Group: Teachers (Pre-School, Pre-Primary, Primary, Secondary, Vocational, Adult), Administrative staff, Teacher trainers, Head Teachers, Principals